 Missing Word: A sentence with a missing word is given.
 From a list of options you have to find the word that best completes the sentence.

 Vocabulary test questions are very common and are often found as part of a verbal ability test.
 You may encounter such tests when applying for jobs where English language skills are essential, such as clerical workers, customer support representatives, receptionists, marketing employees, and more.
 The test questions are also found in school tests such as the GRE, SAT, ASVAB, and MAT exams.

 Try a free verbal skills test.

-This free simulated assessment test contains 15 verbal skills test questions and has a time limit of 5 minutes.
+This free practice test contains 10 verbal skills test questions and has a time limit of 5 minutes.